-Cambridge win women's Boat Race in record time
+Oxford win men's Boat Race & Cambridge win women's

-Boat Race 2022: Cambridge win women's event
+Boat Race 2022: Oxford win men's race after Cambridge win women's event

 Last updated on .From the section Rowing

+Oxford won the men's Boat Race for the first time since 2017 after Cambridge won the women's event in record time.

+The Dark Blues took the 167th men's crown in 16 minutes and 47 seconds.

-Cambridge won the women's Boat Race in record time to extend their winning streak to five years.
+In the women's race, Cambridge beat Oxford by more than two lengths in 18 minutes and 22 seconds to extend their winning streak to five years.

-In beating Oxford by more than two lengths and in a time of 18 minutes and 22 seconds, Cambridge have now won 46 editions of the race to Oxford's 30.
+Oxford have now won 81 Boat Races, narrowing the gap with Cambridge's 85, while in the women's, Cambridge have won 46 editions to Oxford's 30.

+Oxford rower Tobias Schroder told BBC Sport: "A lot of years trying, a lot of years failing.
+I'm just so proud of what we did there."

-"It was insane, it was fast, it was emotional all in one go," Cambridge president Bronya Sykes told BBC Sport.
-"I'm completely overwhelmed."
+Speaking after winning the women's race, Cambridge president Bronya Sykes said: "It was insane, it was fast, it was emotional all in one go.

 Cox Jasper Parish added: "I took a risk early on to get ahead of them.
 It paid off as the race went on.